Frontier states of the Gupta Empire: Relationship between the Frontier states and the Gupta Empire

 The frontier states obeyed the orders of the Gupta Empire along with paying tributes and attending the imperial darbars (court) to pay homage to the emperor.

 According to historian Upinder Singh, the relationship between the frontier states the Gupta Empire had "certain elements of a feudatory relationship".

 Annexation by Chandragupta II

 After Samudragupta died, Chandragupta II ascended the throne.
 He annexed most of the frontier states.

 Other possible states

 Anuradhapura Kingdom (Sri Lanka)

 The Gupta inscriptions also mention a king of Simhala as one of the kings being submissive to Samudragupta.
 But this is likely an exaggeration because Chinese sources state that the king of Simhala only sent presents for his permission to build a Buddhist monastery and not as an act of submission.

+Kadamba dynasty (Karnataka)

+A 10th century Kannada inscription mentions the Gupta Empire's presence in the region.

+The Gupta Empire did have Maritominal alliances with the Kadambas.